evnchw/evnchw.github.io/_quant/20240630_refresher_fokker_planck.md

 date: 2024-07-14
 ---

-These are my quick refresher notes on Fokker-Planck equation(s) for the evolution of a probability density over time.
+These are my quick refresher notes on Fokker-Planck (forward Kolmogorov) for the evolution of a probability density over time.
 Like my notes on [Hamilton-Jacobi-Bellman](https://evnchw.github.io/quant/20240623_refresher_hjb), I focus on the main analytical aspects and intuitive understanding rather than the detailed proofs.
 I follow a similar format as well.

 - I prioritize intuition/readability linking to references where appropriate.
 - We will focus on the key equations, not go too deeply into proofs and may skip some parts for brevity.